willwebberley/WekaGo/README.md

 # WekaGo 1.0

-A simple Go wrapperaround the Weka Java command-line interface supporting basic classification tasks.
+A simple Go wrapper around the Weka Java command-line interface supporting basic classification tasks.

 The library abstracts the use of ARFF files and allows users to integrate some of Weka's features programmatically and directly within a Go project.